koirala99/koirala99.github.io/README.md

 # koirala99.github.io

 This is an report on the evidence based data analytics done on the census data of Nepal 2021.
 THe insights generated are based on statisticl analysis and suitable visualizations.
-THe main motive of the analysis is to understand the population demor=graphics, growth patterns and the overall population description of Nepal.
+THe main motive of the [project management](https://www.toptal.com/project-managers/project-management-consultant/kanban-remote-teams) analysis is to understand the population demor=graphics, growth patterns and the overall population description of Nepal.

 *Hello form the other side*